fleetdm/fleet/handbook/business-operations/README.md

     - If professional services are included in the subscription agreement, include as a separate line in the invoice, and ensure the amounts total correctly.
     - Ensure the "Notes" section has wiring instructions for payment via SVB.
 -  Download the completed invoice as a PDF
--  Send the PDF to the billing contact from the "Bill to" section of the invoice and cc billing@fleetdm.com.
+-  Send the PDF to the billing contact from the "Bill to" section of the invoice and cc [Fleet's billing email address](https://fleetdm.com/handbook/company/communications#email-relays).
 Use the following template for the email:
 ```
 Subject: Invoice for Fleet Device Management [invoice number]
 Hello,